Flores East Nusa Tenggara, Indonesia Travel Guide

 Flores has a number of airports serving different regions, with Komodo Airport for it is the main gateway for most tourists.

 The most common flights connect Flores to Bali or Jakarta.
-Inter-island flights within Flores are limited.
+Inter-inter-island flights within Flores are limited.

-From Komodo Airport (LBJ), taxis or ride-hailing apps like Gojek and Grab transport you to town.
-Many accommodations offer pick-up services.
+From Komodo Airport (LBJ), taxis or ride-ride-sharing apps like Gojek and Grab transport you into town.
+Numerous lodgings offer pick-up services.

 For Maumere, Ende, Bajawa, or Ruteng airports, taxis or pre-arranged hotel transfers are generally the main options.
 Public transport is very limited.